 Configuring Store Technologies (Optional)

-“iCloud Display Sets.” iCloud storage containers can be combined into display sets so users of apps from the same organization see one data storage location in iCloud.
-Use iTunes Connect to define iCloud display sets, including setting the display set ID that you use in your app binary to associate the app with the display set.
+iCloud Display Sets. iCloud storage containers can be combined into display sets so users of apps from the same organization see one data storage location in iCloud.
+Use iTunes Connect to define iCloud display sets, including setting the display set ID that you use in your app build to associate the app with the display set.

-“iAd App Network.”
+iAd App Network.
 The iAd App Network provides an environment for you to incorporate rich media ads into your iOS apps.
-In iTunes Connect, you enable the iAd App Network for each app in which you want to include ads.
+Once you sign the iAd App Network Contract and integrate the iAd Framework in your app, all apps that are approved and Ready for Sale will be eligible to receive iAd ads.